Target teams up with Disney to open shops

 The moves, made public officially Sunday, come as Target is looking to build on its strong sales streak.
 Last week, the discounter raised its annual profit expectations after reporting strong second-quarter profits and sales.
 The discounter has been sprucing up its stores with new brands and displays.

-Disney, which operates about 300 of its owns stores globally, is looking for new ways to reach customers amid weak traffic declines at malls.
+Disney, which operates about 300 of its own stores globally, is looking for new ways to reach customers amid weak traffic declines at malls.
 Bob Chapek, chairman of Disney Parks, Experiences and Products, said there’s a 90% overlap between Disney and Target customers.

 Disney also has shops at about 600 J.C.
 Penney stores.
 But unlike Target’s Disney shops, they’re not Disney store branded and do not have the breadth of merchandise or the interactive features.